How Julius Caesar Crossed the Rubicon and Took Ariminum: Part I

 Either here or in Ariminum after its capture, Caesar addresses his soldiers and obtains their assurances of support (see Caesar, Civil War 1.7).
 To do so any sooner would be insecure.

 The advance party, in civilian clothes with swords worn under their cloaks, are sent off on horseback at around 3.45 AM, three hours before dawn.
 They will ride fast enough to ensure that no travellers can overtake them.
-Caesar and the infantry set off by forced march at the same time.
+Caesar and the infantry set off soon after the advance party.
 The cavalrymen accompany the infantry.

 The advance party reach Ariminum around 4.45 or 5 AM.
 They quietly overpower and detain the guards on the gate.

-The citizens fail to react to the arrival of the advance party and when Caesar arrives with his cavalry and infantry around 6.45 AM, just on first light, they at once realise that resistance is useless.
+The citizens fail to react to the arrival of the advance party and when Caesar arrives with his cavalry and infantry around 6.45 AM, shortly before sunrise, they at once realise that resistance is useless.
 We may well credit Lucan that upon entering Ariminum the soldiers parade in the forum with all possible pomp and trumpeting.

 What if?